Department of Epidemiology Center Summaries

 Iowa Registry for Congenital and Inherited Disorders (IRCID)

-• Monitor annual trends in occurrence and mortality of these disorders
+• Monitor trends in the occurrence and mortality of selected CIDs

 Health Effectiveness Research Center